Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-index.md

 sidebar_label: Builder's Portal
 ---

-Welcome to the builders section of the AXIASolar wiki.
+Welcome to the builders section of the AXIA wiki.

-Here you will be able to find the most up-to-date information on the status of the development tools in the AXIASolar ecosystem.
-We are always adding new tools and frameworks as we learn about them so if you are working on something that should be included please reach out to us on [Riot](https://riot.im/app/#/room/#axiasolar-watercooler:matrix.org).
+Here you will be able to find the most up-to-date information on the status of the development tools in the AXIA ecosystem.
+We are always adding new tools and frameworks as we learn about them so if you are working on something that should be included please reach out to us on [Riot](https://riot.im/app/#/room/#AXIA-watercooler:matrix.org).

 This section of the wiki is divided into the following parts:

 ## Development Guide

-- [Starter's Guide](build-build-with-axiasolar) - High level overview on choosing a parachain, parathread, or smart contract for your project and how to get started.
+- [Starter's Guide](build-build-with-AXIA) - High level overview on choosing a allychain, parathread, or smart contract for your project and how to get started.
-- [Parachain Development Kits](build-pdk) - PDKs are toolkits for building parachains and parathreads.
+- [Allychain Development Kits](build-pdk) - PDKs are toolkits for building allychains and parathreads.
 - [Smart Contracts](build-smart-contracts) - Smart contracts are fragments of custom logic that can be deployed to a live chain.

 ## Integration Guide

-This section is for service providers like wallets or node operators who want to learn how to integrate AXIASolar into their systems.
+This section is for service providers like wallets or node operators who want to learn how to integrate AXIA into their systems.

-- [AXIASolar Protocol Information](build-protocol-info) - General information and F.A.Q.s about the AXIASolar protocol, e.g. address formats.
+- [AXIA Protocol Information](build-protocol-info) - General information and F.A.Q.s about the AXIA protocol, e.g. address formats.
-- [Node Management](build-node-management) - A short overview of the Axia AXIASolar client and the most relevant options/flags for infrastructure providers.
+- [Node Management](build-node-management) - A short overview of the Axia AXIA client and the most relevant options/flags for infrastructure providers.
 - [Node Interaction](build-node-interaction) - Learn how to interact with your node via RPC.
-- [Transaction Construction and Signing](build-transaction-construction) - Learn the transaction format for AXIASolar and how to construct and sign transactions offline.
+- [Transaction Construction and Signing](build-transaction-construction) - Learn the transaction format for AXIA and how to construct and sign transactions offline.

 ## Tools